Anushkachakraborty2005/tech-mentor-app/README.md

 ## 🤝 Contributing 🛠

 Contributions are welcome!
-If you have suggestions for improvements, bug fixes 🐞, or new features 🌟, please feel free to contact the developer or open a pull request 🚀.
+If you have suggestions for improvements, bug fixes 🐞, or new features 🌟, please feel free to contact.

 ---